Off the plan

 If something goes wrong

 If you believe that your developer has breached the contract you can seek independent legal advice to determine what your rights are.
-You can also contact Consumer Affairs for advice and information on what you can do.
+You can also contact Consumer and Business Services for advice and information on what you can do.